BIDMCDigitalPsychiatry/LAMP-platform/docs/lamp_data_format.md

----
-title: How does the LAMP Data Format Work?
+# How does the LAMP Data Format Work?
-slug: lamp_data_format
----

 ![](assets/Common_Data_Format.png)